-Our new freestanding workspace pavilion in Evelina Children’s Hospital, part of the St. Thomas’ Hospital campus, is now in use.
+Our new freestanding workspace pavilion in Evelina Children’s Hospital, part of the St. Thomas’ Hospital campus, is now in use and has been published in The Architects' Journal and Architecture Today.
 A lightweight canopy structure provides shading, lighting, and privacy for medical staff working within the main atrium space, looking over Archbishop’s Park.

 The design was developed with Structure Workshop and fabricated by Wyliewood.
 Photo by Max Creasy.